 “You mean that I won’t be a co-author on your publication in The New England Journal?”

-“Uhmm,” George interrupted them.
+“Uhmm,” George interrupted.
 “Sorry I’m still exhausted from the trip and would like to eat and go to bed.”

 Heading to the clinic exit, Garcia and George walked past a sleeping Campbell, covered with burn cream, gauze and a sleeping mask.

-“George,” his father said, “It looks like it’ll be awhile before Dr. Campbell can travel back to the States with you.
-I guess the California school dates do work out better.”
+“George,” his father said, “It looks like it’ll be a while before Dr. Campbell can travel back to the States with you.
+I guess the California school dates do work out better for everyone.”

-From her desk, Elise waved goodbye.
+From her desk, Sheraton waved goodbye.
 “Remember, Manny; I’m leaving tomorrow after AJ returns.
 Have things ready for Mary.”

 Garcia waved back.
 “Yes … I do find all these schedules chaotic.
 I’m so glad that you and Mary are taking a helicopter from Ramses — that sounds safer.”

 At the exit station, father and son rubbed in sunscreen and sanitizer.
 Sunglasses and hats were next.
-Outside, late afternoon salt-laden sea breezes buffered the heat as they walked back to the apartment.
+Outside, late afternoon salt-laden sea breezes swept in and buffered the heat as they walked back to the apartment.